American Society of Biomechanics

 The American Society of Biomechanics (ASB) is a scholarly society that focuses on biomechanics across a variety of academic fields.
 It was founded in 1977 by a group of scientists and clinicians.
 The ASB holds an annual conference as an arena to disseminate and learn about the most recent progress in the field, to distribute awards to recognize excellent work, and to engage in public outreach to expand the impact of its members.

 Conferences

 The society hosts an annual conference that takes place in North America (usually USA).
-These conferences are periodically joint conferences held in conjunction with the International Society of Biomechanics (ISB), the North American Congress on Biomechanics (NACOB), and the World Congress of Biomechanics (WCB).
+These conferences are periodically joint conferences held in conjunction with the International Society of Biomechanics, the North American Congress on Biomechanics, and the World Congress of Biomechanics.
 The annual conference, when not partnered with another conference, receives around 700 to 800 abstract submissions per year, with attendees in approximately the same numbers.
 The first conference was held in 1977.

 Often, work presented at these conferences achieves media attention due to the ‘public interest’ nature of the findings or that new devices are introduced there.
 Examples include: